 Healing Touch for Animals, or HTA, was created by Carol Komitor in the mid 1990s and is based on Healing Touch – a touch and energy healing technique for humans.
 Healing Touch for both humans and animals helps to balance and regulate the body by working on the energy systems of the recipient’s body — both “external” (aura/energy field) and “internal” (Hara Line, chakras/energy centers).
 Depending on the technique, the practitioner’s hands work slightly above or rest lightly on the body in order to clear blockages and balance and energize the body, thus supporting it to heal itself.

 Carol had been practicing and teaching Healing Touch for people for a number of years when, inspired by the amazing results she had seen in humans, she set out to create a similar program for animals.
 She found that some of the techniques used in Healing Touch needed to be modified to use with animals due to the animals’ heightened sensitivity to energy compared to humans.
 She launched HTA in 1996 and the first HTA workshop was held.
-Today, there are classes available all over the U.S. as well as Canada and the Netherlands, and the list of certified practitioners is steadily growing.
+Today, there are Healing Touch for Animals classes in various locations in the U.S. and in the Netherlands (Level 1 is also available as an online course), and the list of certified practitioners is steadily growing.

 Meet Dawn LaPointe

-Today’s featured practitioner is Dawn LaPointe, founder and owner of Awakened Harmony, LLC (d/b/a Paws for Joy) in Duluth, Minnesota.
-Dawn is a Reiki Master Teacher, Healing Touch for Animals® Certified Practitioner, Healing Touch International student, and independent distributor of Young Living Essential Oils.
+Today’s featured practitioner is Dawn LaPointe, founder and owner of Awakened Harmony, LLC and Paws for Joy in Duluth, Minnesota.
+Dawn is a Reiki Master Teacher and Healing Touch for Animals Certified Practitioner.

 I found when I was working on this post that I had a few questions for Dawn: